Continuing Education Requirements and Guidelines

 CE Requirements for Non-Resident Licensees

-*For the purposes of the CE requirements, and as defined in the CE Guidelines, a non-resident licensee is defined as a licensee who is a resident of a Canadian province other than British Columbia.
-Accordingly, licensees whose home residence is located outside of a Canadian province would be required to meet the Insurance Council of BC CE Requirements.
+*For the purposes of the CE requirements, and as defined in the CE Program, a non-resident licensee is defined as a licensee who is a resident of a Canadian province other than British Columbia.
+Accordingly, licensees whose home residence is located outside of a Canadian province would be required to meet the Insurance Council of BC CE Program.